ccrusius/gradle-erlang-plugin/README.md

 ## Compiling Erlang Code

-The plugin provides an `Erlc` task with a few parameters, settable via the following functions:
+The plugin provides an `Compile` task with a few parameters, settable via the following functions:

 * `setSourceFile`: Specifies the path to the Erlang source file to be